waqasaya-z/ft-admin-panel-fe-docs/F&C/FeesAndCommissionsMain.md

 </Suspense>
 ```

+**Lazy Loading with Suspense**
+- Suspense: React’s Suspense component is used here to enable lazy loading for the content of each tab.
+A fallback component (in this case, CircularProgress) is shown until the tab content has finished loading.
 - Lazy Loading Components: For each tab, a component is dynamically loaded using the Object.entries(FEES_AND_COMMISSOINS_MAIN_TABS_COMPONENTS) method, which maps the components based on the selected tab.
 The content of the tab is only loaded when the tab is selected.
 This approach minimizes the initial load time of the page and ensures that only the active tab’s content is rendered.

 **Conditional Rendering of Tab Content**
 - TabPanel: A TabPanel component wraps the content of each tab.
 Only the content of the active tab (determined by tabValue) is rendered.
 The TabPanel ensures that only the component corresponding to the active tab is displayed.
+- Optimized Rendering: {key === tabValue && <Component />} ensures that the component for the currently active tab is rendered, preventing unnecessary rendering of inactive tabs.

 ```typescript
 <TabPanel key={key} value={key}>
   {key === tabValue && <Component />}
 </TabPanel>
 ```
-Optimized Rendering: {key === tabValue && <Component />} ensures that the component for the currently active tab is rendered, preventing unnecessary rendering of inactive tabs.

 ## 5. FEES_AND_COMMISSOINS_MAIN_TABS_COMPONENTS Record
 This record maps each tab (defined by FEES_AND_COMMISSIOS_MAIN_TABS) to its corresponding component, which handles the specific logic and UI for that tab.